LogtalkDotOrg/logtalk.org/_pages/features.md

 ### Static and dynamic objects

 Objects can be either static or dynamic.
-Static objects are defined in source files which are compiled and loaded in the same way as Prolog files.
+Static objects are defined in source files that are compiled and loaded in the same way as Prolog files.
 Dynamic objects can be either defined in source files or created at runtime.